 Dog-Friendly: yes

 After years of “thinking” about it, I have decided to try my hand at video editing.
-So far, my filming’s extent has mostly been the one-minute, panoramic clips.
-But shooting videos had always felt time-consuming for me.
-And it sure was!
+So far, my filming’s extent has mainly been the one-minute panoramic clips.
+But shooting videos had always felt time-consuming, and it sure was!

-I opted to go to Deep Lake this weekend.
-So we could squeeze in another short hike ideal for my first real project.
-Just a couple of weeks ago, I shot some footage with the pups in the backyard.
-But it was the editing that took up most of the time.
+I opted for a short hike and camp by Deep Lake this weekend for my first video project.
+I shot some footage with the pups in the backyard two weeks ago.
+But it was the editing portion that took up most of the time.

 See more trip photos here.